DendiLBN/bookApp/README.md

 - **Express** – as the HTTP server,
 - **bcryptjs** – for password hashing,
 - **jsonwebtoken** – for handling JWT-based authentication,
-- **nodemailer** – for sending email notifications,
+- **nodemailer** – for sending emails containing a new access token and a request to reset the password.
 - **mongoose** – as the MongoDB ORM.

 ---
 ## Todo:
-- Add sharp for image processing or something similar.
+- Sharp to change the resolution of uploaded images on the server side,
-- Add settings panel for user,
+- Settings panel for user,
-- Add option for change avatar,
+- Option for change avatar,
 - Adding and removing items from the shopping cart,
 - Viewing transaction history and purchase details,
 - Admin capabilities to manage user information, review transactions, and modify the store inventory.